16 Motorcycle Hand Signals for Group Riding

 Follow Me

 Used to announce a new, often self-appointed group leader.
-Also used to segment a large group into a smaller group.
+It is also used to segment a large group into smaller groups.
 Make the signal by extending your arm forward at the shoulder with your palm facing outward.

 Have You Been Involved In A Motorcycle Accident?